AndrewGibbs/FractalIntegrals.jl/docs/src/integrals.md

 ```

 ### Barycentre rule

+Despite its simplicity, the Barycentre rule was introduced relatively recently in [GiHeMo:23](@cite).
+It can be interpreted as a generalisation of the midpoint rule to non-standard domains.

 The idea behind this quadrature rule is to subdivide the fractal $\Gamma = \mathrm{supp}(\mu)$ into self-similar subcomponents no wider than some parameter $h>0$.
 A node is allocated for each subcomponent $\Gamma_{\mathbf{m}}$; this node is chosen to be the barycentre